 Branding highlights what makes you unique.
 It’s what sets you apart, and it includes your reputation, expertise, even your network.
 And while we often think of branding on the corporate level, your personal brand has become more important than ever before.
-Your personal brand can help you earn new opportunities, support your career, and help you build a great reputation.
+Your personal brand can help you earn new opportunities, support your career, and even build a great online reputation.

 Why You Need a Personal Brand

 A strong personal brand shows anyone who is interested that you’ve got it together.
 It highlights your professionalism, trustworthiness, and a good reputation.
 That can lead to a practically unlimited number of benefits, including:

 - Promotions and raises, project opportunities

 - Leadership positions

 Essentially, building a personal brand makes you more recognizable and easy to point to as a trusted resource for your area of expertise and talent.